-Seasonal dry conditions without much rain in Bangkok have resulted in higher accumulations of particulate matter over the last month, with high pollution levels expected to continue in the near term.
+Seasonal dry conditions without much rain in Bangkok have resulted in awful air pollution once again in Bangkok and there have been noticeable higher accumulations of particulate matter over the last month, with high pollution levels expected to continue in the new term.
 Especially since particulate matter (specifically PM10 and PM2.5) is composed of extremely small particles that are more likely to remain airborne without rain.
 The accumulation of these fine particles thus increases the likelihood of exposure to airborne irritants and allergens.

 Combining the constant traffic in Bangkok with seasonal field burning by farmers for the next crop (Smoky Season) and an unhealthy AQI or Air Quality Index becomes an issue for not only sensitive groups, but for everyone.

 Air pollution is the when the air we breath is corrupted with the existence of damaging particles and gases.
 Airborne contaminants influence the quality of the air we breathe indoors as well as the air we breathe outside.
 Air pollution is the most serious environmental threat to peoples health all over the world.
 It has been the source of an approximated 7 million premature deaths even year.
 All major pollutants have an impact on the climate and most share common sources such as greenhouse gases therefore air pollution and climate change are inextricably linked.
 Through the improvement of our air quality we will receive the benefits not only for the environment but also towards our overall health and development.